The Best Audio Bitrate for Your Streaming: How to Choose

 • Lossless Quality: 320 kbps or higher (Free Lossless Audio Codec or FLAC)

 In the case of music, a high-quality audio bitrate for streaming is the focus.
-The music streams should be qualitative enough to give the full depth and richness of the sound.
+The music streams should be of high quality to capture the full depth and richness of the sound.
 Anything from 192 to 320 kbps would be great for Spotify or YouTube Music so that playback remains crystal clear with no noticeable compression artifacts.

-This offers a good balance between audio quality and bandwidth efficiency, suitable for casual listeners and audiophiles alike.
+This offers a good balance between audio quality and bandwidth efficiency, making it suitable for both casual listeners and audiophiles.

 For Video Streaming